About the Lectures

 How Can a Biblical Sermon Be So Boring?
 Preaching Christ Faithfully and Effectively

-RTS Orlando is pleased to welcome Rev. Dr. David Swanson to deliver the 2021 Hughes Preaching Lectures on Oct.
-19 and 20, 2021.
-Dr. Swanson serves as Senior Minister of First Presbyterian Church of Orlando (EPC), a congregation situated in the heart of the Orlando metropolitan area.
-His lecture series is titled, “Through the Looking Glass: What Preaching Actually Entails.”
-All are welcome to attend the lectures and to join Dr. Swanson for a Q&A luncheon (please register here).
+RTS Orlando is pleased to welcome Dr. Nigel Biggar to deliver the 2023 Hughes Preaching Lectures on October 4, 2023.
+Dr. Biggar serves as Regius Professor of Moral Theology at Oxford.
+All are welcome to attend the lecture and to join Dr. Biggar for a Q&A luncheon (please register here).
 The schedule for the series is as follows:

 - 11:00 – 11:50 – Lecture (Title: Reckoning with History: A Christian View)

 - 12:00 – 12:50 – Lunchtime Q & A with Dr. Biggar

 Join faculty and students for lunch during the 2023 Hughes Lecture, delivered by Dr. Nigel Biggar, where he will focus focus on the question: how should a Christian reckon morally with history.